 1. United Kingdom

 The UK is a very popular destination for those who study abroad.
 England, Scotland, Wales, and Northern Ireland are home to some of the best universities locally and globally.
 Some of the finest Universities are King’s College, LSE, University of Oxford, University of Cambridge but the list goes on.
-Farwa highly recommends students to choose King’s:
+This student is proud to study at King’s:

 It’s not a big surprise that France tops the list of best places to study in Europe.
 The number of reasons why students choose to study there are many.
 Students love that France welcomes a big part of international students looking to study in Europe but, even so, it still preserves its local traditions and culture.
-Have a look at this student’s experience at Grenoble Ecole de Management, describing it as the best Management school in France:
+Have a look at this student’s experience at Grenoble Ecole de Management:

 There wouldn’t be a top 10 list without Germany being in it.
 It is home to some of the best Universities in Europe and it welcomes thousands of international students every year.
 Germany is the place to be especially if your major is related to Business and Management, which is the top programme studied there.
-Let’s hear what this student has to say about the Macromedia University of Applied Sciences:
+Let’s hear what this student has to say about ESCP Business School:

 5. The Netherlands

 In recent years, the Netherlands gained more and more popularity.
 This is mainly explained by the level of education and the number of degrees offered in the English language.
 Many international students choose to study there because even without knowledge of Dutch, they can still get around pretty well.
 Marianthi loves the green campus and high-quality studies at Radboud University.